EvanWang07/6934RoboticsCode2025Unofficial/README.md

 - Added experimental pose component estimation methods <sup>1/22/25</sup>
 - Updated the LimelightHelpers file for FRC 2025 <sup>1/23/25</sup>
 - Vision now works and properly ignores slow mode drive <sup>1/23/25</sup>
-- Added an experimental vision auto positioning on-the-fly path generator (BUGGED) <sup>1/26/25</sup>
+- ~~Added an experimental vision auto positioning on-the-fly path generator (BUGGED) <sup>1/26/25</sup>~~
 - Added an experimental code for the mailbox/end-effector <sup>2/1/25</sup>
 - Added an experimental subsystem for the elevator <sup>2/1/25</sup>
+- First successful vision auto position code created <sup>2/5/25</sup>
+- Added an experimental manual and automatic command for the elevator <sup>2/10/25</sup>

 ## Issues and Potential Errors:
-- Robot auto-position function does not work as intended (bad velocity)
+- Robot auto-position function is slow and somewhat jittery

 ## To-Do List:
-- [ ] Write a *new* auto position path generator for vision
+- [ ] Optimize the vision auto position pathing and increase path travel speed
-- [ ] Write the command for the elevator; this includes the teleoperated elevator and the PID elevator
+- [ ] Tune the Profiled PID (auto) elevator command
-- [ ] Add controller bindings for the elevator and mailbox commands
+- [ ] Clean up the elevator constants and overuse of unit conversions
 - [ ] \(Optional\) - Create new control bindings (Throttle-based and Southpaw) (Evan: This is unlikely to happen)

 ### Unused Code